-The next stop is the geothermal area of Geysir in the Haukadalur Valley.
+The next stop on the Hidden Iceland Golden Circle Platinum Tour is the geothermal area of Geysir in the Haukadalur Valley.
 There are plenty of hot springs and geysers in this colourful region, such as Strokkur, Smiður and Litli-Strokkur.
 Strokkur is the largest of the consistently active geysers, erupting every five to ten minutes, spouting boiling water as high as 40 metres into the air.
 If you’re not afraid to get a little wet, standing downwind of the geysir and feeling the warm, pungent mist enveloping you is a truly unforgettable experience (This is not recommended on a windy day.
 A little spray is nice, but a wave of steaming water in your face is not.)

 After getting thoroughly soaked, we headed to the Þingvellir National Park.
 Located on the rift valley that separates the North American and Eurasian tectonic plates, Þingvellir is the site of the first known parliament in the world.
 If you want to picture how early, pre-Danish rule Iceland governed itself, this is the place to visit.
 Typically this is the first stop on a Golden Circle tour however Hidden Iceland like to work differently to minimise crowds.